Develop5/PlaywrightDemo/README.md

 And add the corresponding script in package.json, for lint to be executed

     npm run lint
+This can be launched from the command line, from time to time as well, to ensure the code is still clean.

 Create cucumber.js, update package.json and install babel